USACE Army Fellow shares experience as contract specialist

 |0

-This work, USACE Army Fellow shares experience as contract specialist [Image 4 of 4], by Samantha Boyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Army Fellow shares experience as contract specialist, by Samantha Boyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.